j-hagedorn/journals_of/content/poems/2021-10-08-piecemeal.md

 *

-To be known, touched
+To be a-
-by breeze and the sun
+part, touched
-in the sand.
+by the sun in the sand.

 To be eaten, as to eat.